-Relocation services for victims of domestic violence or human trafficking (validation by a social worker or shelter is required).
+Relocation services for victims of domestic violence or human trafficking.

-Transporting blood, tissue samples, or organs for other non-profit organizations.
+Transporting blood, tissue samples, or organs supporting critical medical care and procedures.

-Court Appointed Special Advocate (CASA) volunteers help abused and neglected children find a safe place to live and advocate for them in court.
-Angel Flight South Central has partnered with CASA organizations throughout our region to help CASA volunteers stay connected with children who have been placed in foster homes outside of their local areas.
+Court Appointed Special Advocate (CASA) volunteers help abused and neglected children find a safe place to live.
+Angel Flight South Central helps CASA volunteers stay connected with children who have been placed in foster homes outside of their local areas.

-conduct site visits to prospective homes where a child may be placed.
+Conduct site visits to prospective foster homes where a child may be placed.